gtownsie/Oracle-Cloud---A10-VThunder-Deployment/README.md

 The key is uploaded and its fingerprint is displayed (for example, `d1:b2:32:53:d3:5f:cf:68:2d:6f:8b:5f:77:8f:07:13`).

 Note the fingerprint value.
 You'll use the fingerprint in a subsequent configuration task.
+## Prepare SSH keys
+During the vThunder deployment an SSH Key pair is required to allow SSH access to the instances after deployment.
+The following steps will outline the process to generate the key pair using the `puttygen` utility.
+1. Install putty on your workstation from the putty site:  https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+1. After the installation is complete run the `puttygen` utility
+1. Select `Key` dropdown and verify that it is set to `SSH-2 RSA`
+1. For the type of key to generate, select `RSA` with `2048` bits
+1. Select the `Generate` button and move the mouse in the empty area until the key has been successfully generated.
+1. Click the `Save public key` and save the file as `ssh_key.pub`
+1. Click the `Save Private Key` and save the priate key as `ssh_key_priv.ppk` NOTE:  the .ppk file is used by Putty
+1. Select the `Conversions` dropdown and select `export OpenSSH key` and save the file as `ssh_key` with no extension.